 There are even Phoenician ruins from an ancient settlement in this beach.

 Named after the salt lakes nearby, Ses Salines is a convenient option due to its location, not far from Ibiza town, Platja d’en Bossa and the airport.
 It’s also very popular for beach clubs.

 Keep in mind that there are traffic jams often on the way back from the beach.
 You can avoid this if you leave before sunset!

-Cala Nova is the only beach in Ibiza that is suitable for surfers, and at the same time is still suitable for families as there aren’t strong current.
+Cala Nova is the only beach in Ibiza that is suitable for surfers, and at the same time is still suitable for families as there aren’t strong currents.

-Cala Tarida is one of the favorite for families and the ones looking for relaxation, away from the party scene.
+Cala Tarida is one of the favorites for families and the ones looking for relaxation, away from the party scene.

 Cala Bassa welcomes all types of tourists, from families to party-goers or fashionistas.
 There’s space for everyone!

 This is a beautiful beach surrounded by trees.
 Given its convenient location and facilities, it’s always busy and crowded but still, it’s one of the best options if you’re looking to spend the day at the beach club.